Negative Option Plans

 - How much time do you have to reject merchandise?

 - Is postage and handling included in the product prices?

 The FTC’s Negative Option Rule requires sellers to disclose all of this information to consumers in a clear and conspicuous manner.
 Thus, it is important to look for all of this information while reading an offer’s terms and conditions.
 Last, before making any commitment, be sure to compare the offer’s prices to the good’s retail value.
 Otherwise, you may get locked into a commitment to buy overpriced goods.

 Know Your Rights

 Businesses must obtain your consent before enrolling you in a negative option plan.
 This is because, under traditional contract law, businesses cannot charge you for goods that you do not order.
 In fact, you are legally entitled to keep any unordered merchandise that you receive.

 While the Negative Option Rule only applies to prenotification negative option plans, the FTC will take action against non-prenotification plans that it considers to be unfair or deceptive.
-If you were enrolled in a negative option plan without your knowledge, and the terms and conditions of the plan were not described in a clear and conspicuous manner, you may file a complaint with the Federal Trade Commission or Georgia Governor’s Office of Consumer Protection.
+If you were enrolled in a negative option plan without your knowledge, and the terms and conditions of the plan were not described in a clear and conspicuous manner, you may file a complaint with the Federal Trade Commission or Georgia Georgia Department of Law's Consumer Protection Unit.